TabbycatDebate/tabbycat/docs/use/importing-data.rst

   $ ./manage.py importtournament --help

 4. Assuming the command completes successfully without errors, you should double check the data in the Django interface, as described above in :ref:`import-edit-database`.
 In particular you should check that the *Rounds* have the correct draw types and that silent rounds have been marked correctly.

+.. note:: Currently the ``importtournament`` command cannot add Adjudicators or Teams without an institutional affiliation.
+However, these can be imported with the Simpler Importer or edited in the Database area.

 ``importtournament`` on Heroku installs
 ========================================